 In 1881, Kate Booth, eldest daughter of William and Catherine, and three other women arrived in Paris to pioneer work in France.
 Early meetings faced violent opposition.
 When police banned leafleting, the pioneers took to the streets wearing sandwich boards.
 The General visited in 1882 and found 100 soldiers and 80 recruits.
 Work spread to Switzerland, where opposition was also at first fierce.
 Kate, known as La Marechale, was briefly imprisoned.
 In 1883, the authorities ordered the suspension of the Army but by 1886 the work was so firmly established the authorities could not oppose it.
 Today the Army continues to fly the flag in France and Switzerland.

 In 2005, work became officially recognised in Lithuania and ‘Project Warsaw’ was launched to begin work in Poland.
-In 2007 a fledgling Army was born in Greece.
+In 2007 a fledgeling Army was born in Greece.

 Army activity in Canada was started in 1882 by two English converts, Jack Addie and Joe Ludgate, who had gone to Canada for employment.
 Major Thomas Moore was sent to officially open Army work.
 By 1883 there were 200 corps and outposts, with 400 officers, and a Canadian War Cry in print by 1884.

-Four officers, who new no Spanish, pioneered The Salvation Army in Buenos Aires in 1890.
-The fledging work work spread to Uruguay later that year.
-However it was another 20 years before the Army stormed Paraguay.
+Four officers, who knew no Spanish, pioneered The Salvation Army in Buenos Aires in 1890.
+The fledging work spread to Uruguay later that year.
+However, it was another 20 years before the Army stormed Paraguay.

 In October 1909, soon after their arrival in Chile, Brigadier and Mrs Bonnet commenced Salvation Army work, establishing the first corps in Santiago.
 Further advances were made when, in 1910, the work was pioneered in Peru.
 Ten years later the Army flag was raised in Bolivia.
 The work in Brazil was commenced by Lieut-Colonel and Mrs Miche on 1st August 1922.
 It was to take another 73 years before the Army's arrival in Ecuador in 1985.

-Ensign Charles Pean went to Devil's Island, the French Guinanan penal colony, in 1928.
+Ensign Charles Pean went to Devil's Island, the French Guiana penal colony, in 1928.
 He reported: 'Men had feet fast in irons, stretched out on bare boards in a state of indescribable filth.'
 Pean opened a meeting hall, shelter and farm colony.
-His goal, the abolition of the settlement, was finally achieved after the Second World War, when Pean assisted the liberes in their return to France.
+His goal, the abolition of the settlement, was finally achieved after the Second World War when Pean assisted the liberals in their return to France.